ttc-freebies/plugin-responsive-images/docs/code.md

 ```
 - This code essentially checks if the plugin is enabled and if so it will pass the variable `$img` to the internals and finally replace the variable with the new picture element

-- Finally echo the image so it can be displayed, if the plugin gets disabled or uninstalled the site will continue functioning as the previous step will not be executed
+- Finally echo the image so it can be displayed, if the plugin gets disabled or uninstalled the site will continue functioning since the previous step will not be executed
 ```php
 echo $image;
 ```